A Deep Dive Into C/C++ Compilation and Linking: Introduction

 un_g_initialized_var|0000000000000000| B | OBJECT|0000000000000004| |.bss

-fn_aandz_global. - The t or T class indicates where code is defined; the different classes specify whether the function is a local function (t) or a non-local function (T)—that is, whether the function was originally declared with
+- The t or T class marks the location of a code definition; the case of the letter tells you whether the function is local (t) or non-local (T) — i.e. whether it was originally declared

 static.
-Similarly, some systems might also display a section, such as.text. - The d or D class represents initialized global variables; similarly, the specific class indicates whether the variable is a local variable (d) or a non-local variable (D).
-If a section is present, it resembles
+Likewise, some systems may also show a section, e.g..text. - The d or D class marks an initialized global variable; again, the case tells you whether the variable is local (d) or non-local (D).
+If there is a section, it looks something like

-.data. - For uninitialized global variables, if it is a static/local variable, it returns b; if not, it returns B or C. In this case, the section likely resembles
+.data. - For uninitialized global variables, you get b if it is static/local, or B or C if it is not.
+In this example the section might look like

 .bssor*COM*.

-For those on Windows, you need to open the x86 Native Tools Command Prompt for VS Insiders, navigate to the directory containing your target C file, and enter cl /c <SourceFile>.c.
-This instructs MSVC to compile only our source file, and the resulting <SourceFile>.obj is our relocatable object file.
-At this point, we can use the dumpbin utility:
+Windows friends: you need to open the x86 Native Tools Command Prompt for VS Insiders, navigate to your target C file, and type cl /c <SourceFile>.c.
+That tells MSVC to only compile our source file, and the resulting <SourceFile>.obj is our relocatable object file.
+At that point we can use the dumpbin utility:

 Expand (40 lines)Collapse